 The sign for the Viking festival of 2020 as displayed on the Facebook page of Rimmugýgur - the June event was postponed until August and then cancelled as new restrictions were made due to a rise in Covid-19 in Iceland :(

-The dates for the Viking market of 2020 were to be on the 16th of June until the 21st of June.
-Here is the Facebook event.
-But due to COVID-19 the Viking festival was postponed until the 6th-9th of August - only to be cancelled when a sudden rise in COVID cases took place :(
+The dates for the Viking market of 2020 were to be from the 16th of June until the 21st of June.
+But due to COVID-19, the Viking festival was postponed until the 6th-9th of August - only to be cancelled when a sudden rise in COVID cases took place :( The 2021 festival will be held on the 12th-15th of August.

 I have written another travel-blog about the Viking Village restaurant, Fjörukráin, and the hotel in the Viking Village, Hotel Viking.
 I am totally in love with this place and take all my foreign guests there :)